CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

 Assembles a data record from the values in the element list and causes it to be written to the data file.

-This must first have been opened for writing with an OPEN command.
+This must first have been opened for writing with an :guilabel:`OPEN` command.

 .. admonition:: Example:
 	:class: hint